dmcg/daviddenton.github.io/_drafts/powerfeature.md

 #### API extension points
 A basic (and arguably the most boring) ability that Companion Objects give us is as extension points for growing collections of similarly themed functions or values.
-If you define a simple concept or abstraction that will be used and reused in your system I'd encourage the addition of a companion object onto the class/interface definition.
+If you define a simple concept or abstraction that will be used and reused in your system, I'd encourage the addition of a companion object onto the class/interface definition.
 This provides both a place to attach extensions which are not relevant to the core concept in all scenarios and avoids muddying the waters... imagine how intimidating it is for a Developer (or yourself having written it!) to come across an interface with twenty functions instead of two!